Night Sweats Alcohol

 In some cases the night sweats alcohol causes may be a minor occurrence.
 You have a couple glasses of beer or wine and go to sleep before you can work it out of your system.
 But in other cases where this occurs there is more to the story.
 Alcoholism is serious and often underestimated.

-Unfortunately even if you get help to overcome your alcohol problems, your night sweats may well continue.
-This is because alcohol withdrawal can also cause the sweating, if you were highly dependent.
-Your body needs to let itself adjust to the absence of the stimulant in its system.
+It is important to know that even if you get help to overcome your alcohol problems, your night sweats may well continue for a little while.
+This is because alcohol withdrawal can also cause this type of sweating, if you were highly dependent.
+Your body needs to let itself adjust to the absence of the substance in its system.

 If you have got to this stage in your recovery, good for you!
 Reassure yourself that you have come a long way towards a healthier lifestyle and that you are making positive changes for the long term.
-Bear with the night sweats alcohol related, secure in the knowledge that you are doing something about them, and that one day they will cease.
+Bear with the alcohol related night sweats, secure in the knowledge that you are doing something about them, and that in time they will cease.